Romanian newspaperman Cornel Nistorescu penned a pro-America editorial immediately after the 9/11 terrorist attacks. See Example(s)

 Only freedom can work such miracles!

-Origins: Americans were pleased, gratified, and fascinated when newspapers in other countries ran strongly pro-American articles in the wake of the 9/11 attacks, as indicated by the resurgence of interest in Canadian Gordon Sinclair's 28-year-old radio broadcast and the tremendous amount of attention paid to the Romanian newspaper editorial quoted above.
-Since the editorial as circulated via e-mail was undated, untitled, and unsigned; contained no publication information whatsoever; and was a translation of an article not originally printed in English, tracking it to its source was not an easy task back in October of 2001.
+Americans were pleased, gratified, and fascinated when newspapers in other countries ran strongly pro-American articles in the wake of the 9/11 attacks, as indicated by the resurgence of interest in Canadian Gordon Sinclair‘s 28-year-old radio broadcast and the tremendous amount of attention paid to the Romanian newspaper editorial quoted above.
+Since the editorial as circulated via

-As the Associated Press reported about Mr. Nistorescu:
+The Associated Press reported of Mr. Nistorescu that:

 Since then, thousands of Americans at home and expats around the world have e-mailed it to friends, saying it captured their nation’s spirit.
 It has been read out to U.S. soldiers and on radio talk shows and posted on U.S. Web sites.